PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 The compressed image of the BusyBox file system is around 10MB by default (with Open MPI, kernel modules and PHANTOM API included).

-## Supporting files for additional boards, etc.
+## Support files for additional boards, etc.

-The [`support/`](support/) folder contains a range of additional files that can be installed for working with non-standard boards, as well as potential kernel patches and configuration options.
+The [`support/`](support/) folder contains a range of additional files that can be installed for working with non-standard boards, as well as potentially useful kernel patches and optional configuration options.

-See the [support README file](support/README.md) for more information.
+See [`support/README.md`](support/README.md) for more information.

 ## Running a full build from sources